achimcc/codingconnects/src/content/posts/2020-12-18---Improving-the-Redux-Store-Architecture.md

 permalink: 'improving-redux-store-architecture'
 category: 'Coding'
 tags:
-  - 'Redux'
-  - 'React'
-  - 'TypeScript'
-  - 'Functional Programming'
+  - 'Coding'
 excerpt: 'I continue with the App which I created in my last post.
-I discuss different techniques which lead to a cleaner React/Redux/Typescript Architecture.'
+I discuss different techniques which lead to a cleaner React/Redux/TypeScript Architecture.'
 image: 'img/immer.jpg'
 ---

 I continue with the App which I created in my last post.
-I discuss different techniques which lead to a cleaner React/Redux/Typescript Architecture.
+I discuss different techniques which lead to a cleaner React/Redux/TypeScript Architecture.

 ### State Normalization